 In this lecture, you will learn about alloy steel.

 When you add various metallic and non-metallic elements in a specific amount to carbon steel, it will change the properties of carbon steel.
 We can manipulate these percentages of alloying elements in steel to achieve better property than plain carbon steel.

 Alloy steel can further classify as

-- Low alloy steels: in which sum of total Alloying elements is < 5%
+- Low alloy steels: in which the sum of total Alloying elements is < 5%

 - High alloy steels: in which sum of total Alloying elements is > 5%

 Commonly used alloying elements and their effects are listed in the table given below.